DyversHands/www.DyversHands.com/_pages/tableau.md

     url2: https://downloads.dyvershands.com/l/DarkExpeditions
     btn_label2: Get Now! (&#8220;Name a Fair Price&#8221; $14.95 Suggested)
     btn_class2: btn--success
     excerpt: "Venture beyond the boundaries of the known world to uncover ancient mysteries and risk entering realms of cosmic horror.
 This 4-page PDF _(for 40 business-card-sized cards)_ draws inspiration from the mythos of H.P.
 Lovecraft and classic adventure tales.
-Craft gripping stories of exploration, survival, and the revelation of forbidden knowledge, where each decision can lead to awe, terror, or madness."
+Craft gripping stories of exploration, survival, and the revelation of forbidden knowledge, where each decision can lead to awe, terror, or madness.
+Ready to create your next chilling adventure?"
 tableau_playsets:
   - url: /games/Tableau/TwilightRoad
     btn_label: "Read More…"